TrainingByPackt/Server-Side-Enterprise-Development-with-Angular/README.md

-# Server-Side-Enterprise-Development-with-Angular-6
+# Server-Side-Enterprise-Development-with-Angular
-Code for Server-Side Enterprise Development with Angular 6, published by Packt
+Code for Server-Side Enterprise Development with Angular, published by Packt